HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](access7.jpg)
 (Above is an image of my handmade rug.)

+I am very happy with the atmosphere I created through my vinatge assessories and the depth these accessories create within the scene and narrative.

 ### Record Player Construction ###
 To create a miniature record player I first constructed a small wooden box and lid that fit the motor.
 I then created a panel that sits on top of the motor with a hole for the shaft of the motor.
 To make sure this piece fit perfectly I had to create a few wedges and make a wooden border for this piece to sit on.